Incrediblez7/XENGPUMiner/README.md

 Thank you for your understanding and cooperation!

 ## Developer Fee and Continuous Improvement
 We highly value community support and user satisfaction, and we strive to minimize any inconvenience for our users.
 To sustain the ongoing development, maintenance, and enhancements of the project, the miner operates with a nominal 1.67% developer fee.
 This fee is equivalent to the mining rewards earned in the first minute of every hour and is crucial for the continuous improvement of the project.
+Note that this function only applies to the proxy-side.

 ### Commitment to Excellence
 The developer fee serves as a reinvestment into the project, allowing us to enhance the efficiency of the miner, implement innovative features, and release regular updates to address any potential bugs or issues.
 We are devoted to delivering an exceptional mining experience and relentlessly work on optimizing the software to ensure you reap maximum mining rewards.